wshon/madedit-mod/README.txt

 FreeBSD packaging (with FreeBSD 10.01)

 Mod v0.3.7
+New: Column Align Right(Selected text would be aligned according to right)
 New: Prefix, postfix and preview of numbering(enhanced)
 New: Search All in All Opened documents
 New: Replace All in All Opened documents